Alphonso Davies: Vancouver Whitecaps FC

 Davies was named to the Whitecaps roster for the 2016 Canadian Championship on a short-term contract.
 On June 1, 2016, he made his first team debut in the first leg of the Canadian Championship against Ottawa Fury FC and started the second leg in Vancouver.

 On July 15, 2016, Davies signed a first team contract with the Whitecaps through 2018, with options for the 2019 and 2020 seasons.
 At the time of his signing, he was the youngest active player in Major League Soccer, and the third youngest player to have signed an MLS contract.
 Davies made his MLS debut on July 16, 2016, becoming the second youngest player to play in MLS, behind Freddy Adu.
 In September 2016, he scored his first goal for the first team in the 2016–17 CONCACAF Champions League against Sporting Kansas City in injury time to send the club through to the knockout round.
 In September 2016, Davies became the second youngest starter in MLS history when he started a game against the Colorado Rapids.
 On October 2, 2016, he started against rival club Seattle Sounders FC earning a penalty kick.
 During the 2016 season, Davies played in eight MLS games, four Canadian Championship games, and three games in the CONCACAF Champions League.
 In the 2017 season, he played in both legs against New York Red Bulls and Tigres UANL in the CONCACAF Champions League quarter-finals and semi-finals respectively, in which he scored in a 2–0 win over New York Red Bulls.

 Following his impressive early MLS appearances, Davies attracted interest and was scouted by European clubs including Manchester United, Chelsea, and Liverpool, and was also named one of the 60 best young soccer talents in the world in 2017.
 In the 2018 season opener against the Montreal Impact, Davies scored his first goal in MLS action, and assisted on a Kei Kamara goal.
-On June 10, 2018, he scored a goal and got three assists in a 5–2 win over Orlando City.
+On June 10, 2018, he scored a goal and got three assists in a 5–2 win over Orlando City SC.
 Davies scored two goals and provided two assists to help his side defeat Minnesota United with a 4–2 victory on July 29.
 On June 29, 2018, Davies was included in the MLS All-Star roster for the 2018 MLS All-Star Game on August 1 against Juventus.
 Davies made an appearance during the match, which finished as a 3–5 penalty shoot-out loss following a 1–1 draw.
 Davies was named the Vancouver Whitecaps FC Player of the Year on October 24, and also received the Whitecaps' Goal of the Year award.
 In Davies' final game for Vancouver on October 28, he scored both goals in a 2–1 victory over the Portland Timbers.